 If you're a fan of haunted houses and ghostly tours, there are plenty of places in Florida for a day trip or weekend getaway full of fright.
-The Sunshine State offers visitors a collection of tours and excursions that are not only frightening but also informative about the paranormal history of the area.
+The Sunshine State offers visitors a variety of tours and excursions to frightening places that are also great opportunities to learn about each area's paranormal history.

 The next time you're in Orlando, take a break from Disney World and head over to American Ghost Adventures.
 This paranormal investigative tour offers a side of Orlando you probably never knew existed.
-The two-hour walking tour of the city's most haunted buildings, is a fun and spooky experience, all the while equipped with ghost hunting gear!
-Tours are nightly at 8 pm and tickets are $30 for adults and $20 for children over 6 years old.
-Reservations are required.
+The two-hour walking tour of the city's most haunted buildings is a fun and spooky experience.
+Plus, you'll even be equipped with ghost hunting gear.

 Drive north from Orlando for about 45 minutes and you'll hit Cassadaga, home to the oldest active religious community in the region, the Southern Cassadaga Spiritualist Camp.
-Encompassing about 57 acres of land, Cassadaga is a quite town occupied and owned by like-minded people who all believe in God, Jesus, and their ability to commune with the dead.
-The Cassadaga community hosts an Encounter Spirits Night Tour most weekends where guests can, "capture images of energy orbs and other spirit manifestation."
-Tours are $25 for adults and $15 from children 12 and under.
+Encompassing about 57 acres of land, Cassadaga is a quiet town occupied and owned by like-minded people who all believe in God, Jesus, and their ability to commune with the dead.
+The Cassadaga community hosts an Encounter Spirits Night Tour on most weekends where guests can, "capture images of energy orbs and other spirit manifestation."
+Check the calendar on their website to see when the next haunted tour is.

-East of Tampa and south of Orlando, Lake Wales is a small, old town that's home to Spook Hill, which makes for a great pitstop on your haunted tour of central Florida.
-This optical illusion turned tourist attraction makes it appear as if vehicle is coasting up Spook Hill.
-The anti-gravity hill is officially recognized by the town and there is a sign on sight explaining what to do.
-While you're in Lake Wales, stop by the Bok Tower and Gardens for a beautiful view and peaceful stroll.
+East of Tampa and south of Orlando, Lake Wales is a small, old town that's home to Spook Hill, an optical illusion turned tourist attraction.
+The unique characteristics of this spot make it appear as if cars are gliding uphill on their own The anti-gravity hill is officially recognized by the town and there is a sign on sight explaining what to do.
+While you're in Lake Wales, you can also stop by the Bok Tower and Gardens for a beautiful view and peaceful stroll.

-Fortunately, there are a number of great haunts waiting for you in Daytona Beach.
+In Daytona Beach, there are a number of great haunts waiting for you.
 Lillian Place, a beachside Victorian mansion built in 1884 is home to Lucille, the famous ghost who haunts the home.
 Guided and self-guided tours of Lillian Place are available daily.
-You can also try the Plaza Resort Tour in downtown Daytona Beach.
-The century-old hotel has been known to host a few spooky guests from time to time.

-Also in central Florida, Saint Petersburg is home to the Don Cesar Beach Resort: Haunted Hotel, where a ghost of a young woman who died of sadness haunts the halls each night.
-St. Petersburg also features a candlelit walking tour of the most haunted locations on its Ghost Tour.
+Also in central Florida, St. Petersburg is home to the Don CeSar Beach Resort: Haunted Hotel, where the ghost of a young woman who died of sadness haunts the halls each night.
+You can book a night here and sign up for St. Petersburg's Ghost Tour, which is a candlelit walking tour of the city's most haunted places.

 A little further east and you'll be in Saint Augustine, the oldest city in America, which offers a great haunted tour called A Ghostly Encounter.
-Guests hear tales of the first citizens of what would become the United States while on a walking tour down the city's dark and narrow streets and historical cemeteries.
+Guests will walk through the city's narrow and historical cemeteries while hearing tales of the first citizens of what would eventually become the United States.

-As the name would suggest, Key West is the westernmost of Florida's southern Key Islands, all connected by Highway 1, but the city also offers a Ghost and Mysteries Tour that takes guests on a walking tour of Old Town's haunted Victorian mansions while the tour guide tells old stories about characters like Robert the Doll, Count Von Cosel and Elyna, and The Watcher.
+As the name would suggest, Key West is the westernmost of Florida's southern Key Islands.
+Here, you'll find the city offers a Ghost and Mysteries Tour that takes guests on a walking tour of the old town's haunted Victorian mansions.
+Your tour guide will also tell stories about spooky characters like Robert the Doll, Count Von Cosel and Elyna, and The Watcher.